This post may contain affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Selecting the best sleeping pad for camping

-When finding the best sleeping pad, you want to consider similar criteria as for choosing a sleeping bag.
+When you are looking for the best sleeping pad, you need to consider similar criteria as when looking for a sleeping bag.

 - warm: (R-value): good insulation from the ground